hashicorp/design-system/website/docs/components/tabs/partials/guidelines/guidelines.md

 Mixing different tab sizes is not recommended and can negatively impact the natural page hierarchy.
 Choose tab sizes intentionally and align them with the hierarchical importance of the information they represent.

-We recommend structuring Tabs to reflect the intended hierarchy of the content they contain.
-Large tabs are reserved for major differences, emphasizing their importance, and should be used sparingly.
-Medium tabs, by contrast, are more adaptable and suited for grouping content under those significant categories, promoting an organized and straightforward experience within specific sections or among related content.
+We recommend structuring Tabs to reflect the intended hierarchy of the content they contain:

+- Large Tabs sit higher in the page hierarchy and can be used to express more important content, but should be used more sparingly.
+- Medium tabs are more adaptable in most scenarios and naturally occupy the same hierarchy as most page content.

 ## Spacing